patrickchiang/obsidian-dialogue-mode/README.md

 Dialogue mode is enabled by default.

-**Toggle Dialog Mode**: Use the command palette (Ctrl+P or Cmd+P) and search for "Toggle dialogue mode" to enable or disable the fade-out effect.
+**Toggle Dialogue Mode**: Use the command palette (Ctrl+P or Cmd+P) and search for "Toggle dialogue mode" to enable or disable the fade-out effect.

 **Customizable Fade Intensity**: Adjust the fade intensity in the settings tab.

+**Customizable Dialogue Color**: Adjust the color of the text in dialogue.

 ## Installing